Research

 Designer catalytic scaffolds on bacterial surfaces

 A major obstacle to the wider commercialization of lignocellulose-derived bioproducts is the high cost of degradation of raw polymeric material into simpler sugars which is typically achieved using expensive soluble cellulolytic enzymes.
-Cellulases and hemicellulases are derived from certain fungi and bacteria that are often difficult to engineer and handle at industrial scale.
+Cellulases and hemicellulases are derived from certain fungi and bacteria that are often difficult to engineer and handle at an industrial scale.
 Accordingly, methods to recombinantly express cellulolytic enzymes are under constant investigation.
 The construction of well-defined recombinant microbes that can degrade biomass and convert it efficiently into bioproducts without externally added enzymes is a holy grail of biotechnology and an essential step toward so-called consolidated bioprocessing.

-Natural cellulose degraders often incorporate cellulolytic enzymes into a cell-surface attached cellulosomes through highly specific interactions of cohesin-dockerin domain pairs.
+Natural cellulose degraders often incorporate cellulolytic enzymes into cell-surface attached cellulosomes through highly specific interactions of cohesin-dockerin domain pairs.
 Such clustered cellulases anchored to the substrate through carbohydrate-binding modules can degrade cellulose several fold more efficiently than free enzymes.
 Natural cellulosome producers are often difficult to genetically manipulate or cultivate and their cellulosomes are too large and complicated.
-Hence, synthetic designer cellulosomes have been assembled either in vitro using purified enzymes or by self-assembly in recombinant bioethanol producing yeast.
+Hence, synthetic designer cellulosomes have been assembled either in vitro using purified enzymes or by self-assembly in recombinant bioethanol-producing yeast.
 Concerning Gram-negative biotechnological workhorses, display and excretion of only single free enzymes have been achieved for proof-of-concept biofuel production from plant biomass in engineered Escherichia coli, thus far.

 Synthetic bacterial consortia for efficient biocatalysis